+TO: Umatilla County Planning Commission

+FROM: Bob Waldher, Planning Director

+DATE: March 9, 2022

+March 16, 2022 Board of County Commissioners Hearing

+Comprehensive Plan Text Amendment #P-132-22

+Blue Mountain Region Trails Plan

+CC: Robert Waldher, Planning Director

+Background Information

-Bob Waldher, Planning Director, presented the staff report.
-Mr. Waldher stated that The Blue Mountain Regional Trails Plan was developed in cooperation with the Walla Walla Valley Metropolitan Planning Organization (MPO) with the support of the National Parks Service (NPS).
-Umatilla County is a member of the MPO and was a stakeholder in the development of the trail concept plan.
-He explained that the plan was developed through a robust stakeholder and public involvement process and includes 354 total miles of existing and proposed sidewalk paths, multi-use trails, paved paths and unpaved trails.
-Milton Freewater and portions of Northeastern Umatilla County are included in the plan.
+The Blue Mountain Regional Trails Plan (2016) was developed in cooperation with the Walla Walla Valley Metropolitan Planning Organization (MPO), with the support of the National Parks Service (NPS).
+Umatilla County is a member of the MPO and was a stakeholder in the development of the trail plan.
+The plan was developed through a robust stakeholder and public involvement process.
+The plan details existing and proposed sidewalk paths, multi-use trails, paved paths and unpaved trails.
+Milton-Freewater and portions of Northeastern Umatilla County are included in the plan.

+About the Concept Plan

-Mr. Waldher stated that local planners met and convened interested stakeholders to prepare and submit an application for technical assistance from the NPS in the spring of 2016.
-Once awarded, the NPS Rivers, Trails, and Conservation Assistance (RTCA) grant focused on public outreach, route identification and plan production.
+In Spring 2016, local planners met and convened interested stakeholders to prepare and submit an application for technical assistance from the NPS.
+Once awarded, the NPS Rivers, Trails, and Conservation Assistance (RTCA) grant focused on public outreach, route identification, and plan production.
 Initially limited to one year, the grant was subsequently extended for an additional year.
-He added that throughout the project's duration, the group of 14 original co-applicants to the NPS RTCA grant grew considerably as additional jurisdictions and stakeholders became involved in the process.
-Ultimately, more than 30 local, regional, state and federal stakeholder entities worked together to complete the Blue Mountain Region Trails Plan.
+Throughout the project's duration, the group of 14 original co-applicants to the NPS RTCA grant grew considerably, as additional jurisdictions and stakeholders became involved.
+Ultimately, more than 30 local, regional, state, and federal stakeholder entities worked together to complete the Blue Mountain Region Trails Plan.

+The goal of the project was to:

-Mr. Waldher explained that the Blue Mountain Region Trails Plan goals include; inventory existing bicycle, pedestrian, and other non-motorized trails and transportation infrastructure within cities, between communities and across the region; determine additional connections and destinations with the help of the public, stakeholders and user groups; and use NPS expertise to design a complete network of non-motorized trails and transportation connections that can be implemented as funding becomes available.
+- Inventory existing bicycle, pedestrian, and other non-motorized trails and transportation infrastructure within cities, between communities, and across the region; - Determine additional connections and destinations with the help of the public, stakeholders, and user groups; and - Use National Park Service expertise to design a complete network of nonmotorized trails and transportation connections that can be implemented as funding becomes available.